telerik/kendo-ui-core/docs/api/javascript/spreadsheet/range.md

 The border configuration object.
 It may contain `size` and `color` keys.

 The `color` may be set to any valid [CSS color](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value).
-The `size` accepts any valid [Length value](https://developer.mozilla.org/en-US/docs/Web/CSS/length).
+The `size` should be the border width in pixels (numeric, not string).

 #### Returns